HunterGReynolds/huntergreynolds.github.io/_posts/2024-12-06-gameboy_hello_world.md

 ---
-title: Making a Hello World Gameboy ROM
+title: Making a "Hello World" Gameboy ROM
 description: Using RGBDS to create a "Hello World" program for the Nintendo Gameboy
 date: 2024-12-06 00:50:21 -0500
 media_subpath: /assets/images/2024-12-06-gameboy_hello_world.d